Coriander Chutney (Indian Cilantro Chutney)

 You do not need coconut, peanuts, yogurt or any difficult to get ingredients to make this recipe.
 You do not even need mint leaves.

-Roasted ground cumin is added to the chutney.
-But if you do not have ground cumin or roasted cumin powder, worry not.
 Simply omit it or if you do have cumin seeds, roast them in a skillet until fragrant and then powder them in a spice-grinder.

-By the way, if you do not have time to make Coconut chutney for Idli, Dosa or Medu Vada, then you can make this coriander chutney instead!
+By the way, if you do not have time to make Coconut Chutney for Idli, Dosa or Medu Vada, then you can make this coriander chutney instead!
 It goes well with many South Indian snacks, and it’s great to go on a sandwich or as a dip for dosa or for idli, as well.

 Coriander chutney is also called as Dhania chutney in Hindi where the word “dhania” means coriander and “hara dhania” specifically means coriander leaves.